-Driven by strong results from its bread-and-butter natural gas pipelines and a 99% success rate in exploratory drilling, El Paso Corp. delivered 18 cents/share quarterly profit on Monday, two cents ahead of Wall Street expectations, and well ahead of the 50 cents/share loss a year earlier.
+Driven by strong results from its bread-and-butter natural gas pipelines and a 99% success rate in exploratory drilling, El Paso Corp. last week delivered 18 cents/share quarterly profit, two cents ahead of Wall Street expectations, and well ahead of the 50 cents/share loss a year earlier.
 Net income climbed to $126 million, versus a loss of $321 million in 3Q2005, and operating revenue rose 41% to $1.06 billion from $752 million.

 Even with $16 million spent in the quarter to continue repairs to its Gulf of Mexico (GOM) natural gas pipelines damaged in last year’s storms, pipeline earnings before interest and taxes (EBIT) jumped 12% to $305 million.
 Natural gas and oil production also rose 7% from a year ago.